 Prerequisite: Written permission of the advisor.
 Corequisite: ED641.
 During this internship, a Professional Growth Team provides feedback to the candidate on the areas identified for growth within the Professional Growth Plan.
 The team-comprised of the individual candidate as well as supervisory/mentoring personnel at the school in which the candidate is working and from Loyola College-provides ongoing feedback about the candidate's targeted areas of growth and general teaching expertise.
 The internship culminates with the presentation of the chosen Professional Growth Project selected by the candidate with input from the Professional Growth Team.
-Successful presentation of this project constitutes successful completion of the internship experience.
+Successful presentation of the internship experience.
 A field study fee is charged.
 (Pass/Fail)

-ED687 Professional Growth Experience in Mathematics (6.00 cr.)
+ED687 Professional Growth Experience in Mathematics